gek169/Simple_ISA/README.md

 	asm_halt- if on the second pass, halt assembly.
 	ASM_*- reserved namespace
 	asm_*- reserved namespace
 	VAR#- define a macro with syntax VAR#name#definition.
-The macro must be the only thing on the line.
+The macro must be the only thing on the line, but it may have preceding whitespace.
 	!- string literal line.
 Must start at the beginning of a line with no preceding whitespace.
 		Macro names in a string literal are not expanded.
 	$- expands to the current position of the output counter as an unsigned short, but split into two bytes.